garettwinkler/racket/README.md

 # racket

-Little Scheme/racket programs - school projects/practice
+Small scheme/racket programs - school projects/practice

 Each file should have a short program description